 Summary

-If you are living on the east cost of Australia, especially if you’re a pet owner, awareness of how to prevent and treat tick bites can mean the difference between life and death.
-There is no need to panic; putting in place the preventative actions is key and checking for ticks will allow quick action to be taken
+If you are living on the east coast of Australia, especially if you’re a pet owner, awareness of how to prevent and treat tick bites can mean the difference between life and death.
+There is no need to panic; putting in place the preventative actions is key and checking for ticks will allow quick action to be taken.

 (Paralysis tick photos used with permission from Stephen Doggett)